-As the Gold Cast mayoral race enters its final hours, Mayor Tom Tate has been accused of lying about a controversial development project in which he has a major conflict of interest.
+As the Gold Coast mayoral race enters its final hours, Mayor Tom Tate has been accused of lying about a controversial development project in which he has a major conflict of interest.
 Managing editor David Donovan reports.

 FOR YEARS, controversy has swirled around Tom Tate, a developer, over his company Crestden Pty Ltd and the allegedly underhanded way it had acquired ownership of prime real estate in central Surfers Paradise, previously belonging to a local bowls club.